 Price has curated and administered numerous exhibitions and moving image programs for institutions such as Conversations at the Edge, Chicago Urban Art Society, Rapid Pulse International Performance Festival, and University of the Arts London.
 He has also worked for a number of arts organizations in both the USA and UK including Matt’s Gallery, London; Electronic Arts Intermix, New York City; and Chicago Artists Coalition, Chicago.

-He studied at both Camberwell and Wimbledon Colleges of Arts, London, and recently graduated with a Masters in Arts Administration and Policy from the School of the Art Institute of Chicago.
+He studied at both Camberwell and Wimbledon Colleges of Arts, London, and graduated with a Masters in Arts Administration and Policy from the School of the Art Institute of Chicago in 2015.
 While there, he received the Dean's Scholarship and the Arts Administration and Policy Fellowship.
 Price is a former curatorial resident at Chicago Artists Coalition and 2017 curatorial fellow at the Gaylord and Dorothy Donnelley Foundation.